Replace Missing or Damaged Teeth

 Want to learn more about the process?
 Keep reading for important dental implant information, procedures, history and cost.

-In the early 1960s, a Swedish scientist named Per-Ingvar Branemark made a discovery that led to a major breakthrough in dental implant surgery: that implants made of the metal titanium become so firmly attached to bone that they cannot be removed.
+In the early 1960s, a Swedish scientist named Per-Ingvar Branemark made a discovery that led to a major breakthrough in dental implant surgery: that implants made of the metal titanium become so firmly attached to the bone that they support permanent dental restorations.
 Branemark soon helped develop the first commercial system of titanium implants.
-A wide variety of dental implants is now available; all are made of titanium or titanium alloy and employ much the same technology.
+A wide variety of dental implants are now available; most are made of titanium alloy and employ much the same technology.
+Lately, some dentists are using Zirconium implants but this has yet to achieve the popularity of the titanium implant.

 Dental implants require very meticulous placement.
 Here’s what you can expect from the two-stage surgical process:

-- Your first visit is usually diagnostic.
-We’ll take a detailed medical history and conduct a regional examination of your head, neck and mouth.
-We will also take x-rays that include the surgical area and may also take impressions of your jaws.
-We may even refer you to a dental or medical radiologist, who will take a special CT scan to provide detailed views of bone and soft tissue.
+Your first visit is usually diagnostic.
+We’ll take a detailed medical history and conduct a regional examination of your head, neck, and mouth.
+We will also take a cone beam CT scan (a 3D x-ray that includes the surgical area) and may also take impressions of your jaws.

-- If, after careful evaluation, you are a candidate for dental implants, we’ll schedule your implant surgery in our Fifth Avenue offices.
+If, after careful evaluation, you are a candidate for dental implants, we’ll schedule your implant surgery.
 Our periodontist will begin by making an incision through your gum in the area where your implants are to be inserted.
 Throughout the procedure, you’ll be placed under local anesthesia; general anesthesia is usually unnecessary but can be arranged if you prefer it.

-- Seven to fourteen days after the operation, your gums will have healed enough to remove your stitches.
+Seven to fourteen days after the operation, your gums will have healed enough to remove your stitches.
 We can then fashion temporary dentures or construct a temporary bridge.
 We can often use so-called “immediate load” techniques to place temporary crowns directly onto the implants the day they are placed.
+This is particularly advantageous for front teeth.

-- We’ll take one or more X-rays throughout the coming months to make sure the bone is hardening around your implants.
+We’ll take one or more X-rays or Cone Beam scans throughout the coming months to make sure the bone is hardening around your implants.

 Implant dentistry is one of the most expensive procedures in restorative dentistry, and it can cost several times more than traditional restorations.
 Why?
 Because the process requires surgery, as well as the precise fabrication and installation of implants and prosthetic devices.